flyingwolf1701/Architectum/bmad-method/roles/2-pm/2-pm.md

 ### Instructions

-<critical_rule>Note on Deep Research Execution:</critical_rule>
+<critical_rule>Note on Deep Research Execution with Claude Desktop:</critical_rule>
-To perform deep research effectively, please be aware:
+To perform deep research effectively using Claude Desktop:

-- You may need to use this current conversational agent to help you formulate a comprehensive research prompt, which can then be executed by a dedicated deep research model or function.
+- Leverage Claude Desktop's capability to browse the web for research information
-- Alternatively, ensure you have activated or switched to a model/environment that has integrated deep research capabilities.
+- Use the research tools available in Claude Desktop to gather data from credible sources
-  This agent can guide you in preparing for deep research, but the execution may require one of these steps.
+- If more extensive research is needed, Claude can assist in formulating detailed research questions that you can explore through other means

 1.  **Assess Inputs & Identify Gaps:**
     - Review any existing inputs (user's initial idea, high-level requirements, partial brief from Analyst, etc.).